rtbo/dopamine/README.md

     - Build (using the build system provided by the source package)
     - Package/publish
     - Upload a build
-    - ...
-    - See the [client spec](https://github.com/rtbo/dopamine/blob/main/client/SPEC.md) for more details.
+    - See the [client spec](https://github.com/rtbo/dopamine/blob/main/packages/client/SPEC.md) for more details.

  - Recipes are Lua scripts.
     - Recipes provide some descriptive fields and functions for:
+        - package metadata
         - downloading source (if the source is not packaged with the recipe)
         - patch (if needed)
         - build
-        - package (ideally this is done by the install command of the build system)
     - Most of recipes tasks are helped by a comprehensive `dop` lua library, pre-loaded by the client.
     - Thanks to Lua's functional flexibility, most recipes can look purely declarative

  - Dependencies are resolved with a DAG.
-See [dag.d](https://github.com/rtbo/dopamine/blob/main/lib/src/dopamine/dep/dag.d).
+See [dag.d](https://github.com/rtbo/dopamine/blob/main/packages/lib/src/dopamine/dep/dag.d).

  - Compilation profiles are saved in INI files, that can be saved user-wide and reused at will
     - The `dop` client provide helpers to edit them, but can also be done by hand.